nes-lab/shepherd/software/shepherd-herd/README.md

 shepherd-herd check
 ```

-If the measurement runs indefinitely or something different came up and you want to **stop** forcefully:
+If the measurement runs indefinitely or something different came up, and you want to **stop** forcefully:

 ```Shell
 shepherd-herd -l sheep1 stop